mattijsjanssens/mattijs-extensions/doc/Notes/UGM2025_ET/WorkShop2025_ET.md

   - avoid intermediate storage (memory allocation)
   - avoid out-of-band access
   - easier to multi-thread
+  - at evaluation time decide if bc's are required
 - disadvantages
   - hard to debug
   - does not allow boundary conditions on removed intermediate fields (e.g. surface fields)